-- Minimize distractions during mealtimes.
-Face your child so you can focus on each other and on eating. - Pay attention to your child's cues of hunger and fullness to be sure she is getting enough food but you are not overfeeding her.
-Never force a child to eat and never use food as a reward. - Be patient and give your child time to eat.
+- \ Minimise distractions during mealtimes.
+Sit facing your child so you can focus on each other and on eating. - Pay attention to your child's cues of hunger and fullness to be sure he or she is getting enough food but you are not overfeeding him or her.
+Never force a child to eat and never use food as a reward. - \ Be patient and give your child time to eat.
 If your child shows signs of fullness, slow down or pause.
 Try offering another bite after a minute or two.
-End the feeding if he again indicates he is full.
+End the feeding if he or she again indicates he or she is full.

-Cues your baby is hungry Wakes and tosses; sucks on fist (before 3 months); cries or fusses Cues your baby is full Closes mouth or lips shut; turns head away; decreases or stops sucking; spits out the nipple or falls asleep when full Cues your child is hungry Opens mouth while feeding to show wanting more; smiles, gazes at caregiver, or coos during feeding to show wanting more; moves head toward food or tries to swipe food toward mouth; reaches or points for spoon or food Cues your child is full Slows down or stops eating; pushes food away; shakes head to say "no more"
+Cues your baby is hungry Wakes and tosses; sucks on fist (before 3 months); fusses or makes sounds; moves close to the breast area or touches the mother's dress around the breast Cues your baby is full Closes mouth or lips shut; turns head away; decreases or stops sucking; removes mouth from the nipple or falls asleep when full Cues your child is hungry Opens mouth while feeding to show wanting more; smiles, gazes at caregiver, or coos during feeding to show wanting Cues your child is full Slows down or stops eating; pushes food away; shakes head to say "no more"

-- Breast milk is all your baby needs for nutrition up to 6 months of age.
+- \ Breast milk is all your baby needs for nutrition up to 6 months of age.
 Breastfeeding also stimulates loving feelings between mother and baby.
-It helps your baby to feel safe and comforted. - During breastfeeding, a baby is learning how to control his appetite and soothe himself.
-He is determining how much milk he needs and how much he wants to suck to comfort himself.
+It helps your baby to feel safe and comforted. - During breastfeeding, a baby is learning how to control his or her appetite and soothe him or herself.
+He or she is determining how much milk he or she needs and how much he or she wants to suck to comfort him or herself.

-Slowly move the food in front of your baby's eyes.
-When she begins to follow and reach for the food, respond by offering the food to eat.
+\ Slowly move the food in front of your baby's eyes.
+When he or she begins to follow and reach for the food, respond by offering the food to eat.

-Your baby may be interested in starting to use utensils or drinking water from a clean, open cup.
-Put some food on a spoon and let her try to feed herself.
-Give her a small cup with just a little bit of water to start and help her hold it.
-There will be spills, but encourage her.
-She will get better with practice!
+\ Your baby may be interested in starting to use cutlery or drinking water from a clean, open cup.
+Put some food on a spoon and let him or her try to feed him or herself.
+Give him or her a small cup with just a little bit of water to start and help him or her hold it.
+There will be spills, but encourage him or her.
+He or she will get better with practice!

-You can start to provide small, cut-up bites of family foods for your child, as his chewing skills are stronger now.
-Encourage him to feed himself-he will get better and better at coordinating how to scoop up food and bring it to his mouth.
+\ You can start to provide small, cut-up bites of family foods for your child, as his or her chewing skills are stronger now.
+Encourage him or her to feed him or herself-he or she will get better and better at coordinating how to scoop up food and bring it to his or her mouth.